wp-plugins/recently-edited-content-widget/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Go to dashboard and see for yourself.

+== Screenshots ==

+1. This dashboard widget shows you content that was edited recently and styles each item by status (draft, publish, etc).
+2. There are several configuration options available.

 == Changelog ==

+= 0.2.14 =
+* Updated which post types and statuses are checked by default.
+It will now show public post types by default.
+* Minor style updates for configuration panel.

+= 0.2.13 =
+* Compatibility fixes for WordPress 3.0.

+= 0.2.12 =
+* Updated styles for WordPress versions older than 3.8.

 = 0.2.11 =
 * Updated layout and styles.